01 of 10

 Home Landscaping Pictures: Framing Your Home With Fencing

 Borders play an important role in landscape design.
-A defined area catches the eye more readily than does one that is "open-ended."
-Don't believe me?
-Take a drive, and make it a point to note which landscape designs look more "finished."
-I can almost guarantee you that you'll find properties set off by fencing or stone walls to be more attractive than those with no such "framing," all else being the same (similar homes, similar plant material, etc.).
+Beyond the practicality of defining property lines; defined areas simply catch the eye more readily than ones which are 'open-ended.'
+Take a drive, and make it a point to note which landscape designs look more finished: you're almost sure to find that properties set off by fencing or stone walls are more attractive than those with no such framing, all else being the same (similar homes, similar plant material, etc.).

 03 of 10